 - We have a limited operating history, which makes it difficult to evaluate our prospects and future results of operations. - Historically, a limited number of customers have accounted for a substantial portion of our revenue.
-If existing customers do not renew their contracts with us, or if our relationships with our largest customers are impaired or terminated, our revenue could decline, and our results of operations would be adversely impacted. - Our business depends on our ability to attract new customers and on our existing customers purchasing additional subscriptions from us and renewing their existing subscriptions. - We have a history of operating losses and may not achieve or sustain profitability in the future. - We face intense competition and could lose market share to our competitors, which could adversely affect our business, financial condition and results of operations. - Our sales cycles can be long and unpredictable, particularly with respect to large subscriptions, and our sales efforts require considerable time and expense. - If the market for our C3 AI Software fails to grow as we expect, or if businesses fail to adopt our C3 AI Software, our business, operating results, and financial condition could be adversely affected. - If we fail to respond to rapid technological changes, extend our C3 AI Software, or develop new features and functionality, our ability to remain competitive could be impaired. - If we were to lose the services of our Chief Executive Officer, or CEO, or other members of our senior management team, we may not be able to execute our business strategy. - The COVID-19 pandemic had and could continue to have an adverse impact on our business, our operations, and the markets and communities in which we, our partners, and our customers operate. - Our actual or perceived failure to comply with privacy or data protection laws, regulations, or obligations could harm our business. - If we or our service providers experience a security breach or unauthorized parties otherwise obtain access to our customers' data, our data, or our C3 AI Software, our C3 AI Software may be perceived as not being secure, our reputation may be harmed, demand for our C3 AI Software may be reduced, and we may incur significant liabilities. - Changes in accounting standards and subjective assumptions, estimates and judgments by management related to complex accounting matters could adversely affect our financial results or financial condition.
+If existing customers do not renew their contracts with us, or if our relationships with our largest customers are impaired or terminated, our revenue could decline, and our results of operations would be adversely impacted. - Our business depends on our ability to attract new customers and on our existing customers purchasing additional subscriptions from us and renewing their existing subscriptions. - We have a history of operating losses and may not achieve or sustain profitability in the future. - We face intense competition and could lose market share to our competitors, which could adversely affect our business, financial condition and results of operations. - Our sales cycles can be long and unpredictable, particularly with respect to large subscriptions, and our sales efforts require considerable time and expense. - If the market for our C3 AI Software fails to grow as we expect, or if businesses fail to adopt our C3 AI Software, our business, operating results, and financial condition could be adversely affected. - If we fail to respond to rapid technological changes, extend our C3 AI Software, or develop new features and functionality, our ability to remain competitive could be impaired. - If we were to lose the services of our Chief Executive Officer, or CEO, or other members of our senior management team, we may not be able to execute our business strategy. - Macroeconomic uncertainties and the COVID-19 pandemic have had, and could continue to have, an adverse impact on our business, our operations, and the markets and communities in which we, our partners, and users operate. - We are subject to stringent and evolving U.S. and foreign laws, regulations, rules, contractual obligations, policies, self-regulatory schemes, standards and other obligations related to data privacy and security.
+Our actual or perceived failure to comply with such obligations could lead to regulatory investigations or actions; litigation; fines and penalties; disruptions of our business operations; reputational harm; loss of revenue or profits; loss of customers or sales; and other adverse business consequences. - If our information technology systems or data, or those of third parties upon which we rely, are or were compromised, we could experience adverse consequences resulting from such compromise, including but not limited to regulatory investigations or actions; litigation; fines and penalties; disruptions of our business operations; reputational harm; loss of revenue or profits; loss of customers or sales; and other adverse consequences. - Changes in accounting standards and subjective assumptions, estimates and judgments by management related to complex accounting matters could adversely affect our financial results or financial condition.